We believe our democracy could serve us exponentially better.

 With a liquid democratic legislature, you no longer need elections.

-Right now, we run massive elections to take the pulse of the electorate.
+Right now, we run expensive elections to take the pulse of the electorate.
 These are supposed to keep politicians accountable.

 But in liquid democracy, you don’t have to wait.
 You can remove a personal representative at any time, for immediate accountability.